Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Conclusion

 \section{Conclusion}

-We present Krylov subspace methods for mixed effects models with high-dimensional crossed random effects.
-We analyze several preconditioners, derive novel theoretical results, and introduce different methods for accurately approximating predictive variances.
-In experiments, we find that our methods are faster and more stable than Cholesky-based calculations and other state-of-the-art software implementations for GLMMs.
-In addition, we provide theoretical and empirical results showing that the symmetric successive over-relaxation (SSOR) preconditioner is superior compared to the popular diagonal preconditioner for both the CG and the SLQ methods.
-Potential directions for future research include analyzing alternative approximations for log-determinants, a systematic comparison under which situations the ZIC or the SSOR preconditioners are preferred, and the development of novel preconditioners.
+We present Krylov subspace methods for mixed-effects models with high-dimensional crossed random effects.
+We derive novel theoretical results on the convergence and accuracy of these methods, and we analyze them empirically.
+In experiments, we find that Krylov subspace-based methods are much faster and more stable than Cholesky-based calculations and other state-of-the-art software implementations for GLMMs.
+For instance, we are able to estimate a model with two crossed random effects and three linear regression coefficients on the large-scale MovieLens\_32m data set in less than five minutes, whereas \texttt{lme4} requires more than three days and Cholesky-based computations in \texttt{glmmTMB} and \texttt{GPBoost} fail due to memory limitations.

+We use the Laplace approximation for non-Gaussian likelihoods following a common practice in widely used software implementations such as \texttt{lme4} and \texttt{glmmTMB}.
+A potential caveat of this is that, depending on the asymptotic setting for mixed-effects models, the Laplace approximation can be biased \citep{shun1995laplace}.
+Directions for future research include extending our methods to other marginal likelihood and posterior approximations, analyzing alternative approximations for log-determinants, a systematic comparison under which situations the ZIC or the SSOR preconditioners are preferred, and the development of novel preconditioners.